 How To Write A Movie Synopsis

 Many creatives feel a sense of purpose after completing a screenplay but writing a script is just the first step.
 At some point, screenwriters will need a movie synopsis to bring their vision to the big screen, but many writers do not know how to write a movie synopsis or its purpose.
-Condensing scripts may seem like an easy task of just pulling details from the screenplay, but movie synopses are well thought out, tailored documents required by most studios.
+Condensing scripts may seem like an easy task of just pulling details from the screenplay, but movie synopses are thoughtful, tailored documents required by most studios.
 So, what is a movie synopsis?

-What is a movie synopsis?
+First of all: what is a movie synopsis?

 A movie synopsis is an important one-page summary of a story that covers the plot, main characters, goals, hurdles, theme, turning points, and conclusion.
 Some people confuse movie synopses with outlines or treatments.
 The main difference between the three is the length.
 Most movie synopses are one page long but can extend up to three pages.
 Outlines and treatments are more in-depth and longer than movie synopses.
 Treatments and outlines can be 10 pages or more.